BRKon123/LLM-Wine-Classification/readme.md

 #### Traditional ML Notes

 The traditional machine learning approach to wine classification shows interesting but mixed results.
 Using standard NLP techniques and two classic models, we achieved moderate success: Logistic Regression showed around 79% accuracy, surprisingly outperforming the Random Forest model which achieved 71%.
-However, these headline figures mask significant variations in performance across different wine origins.
+However, these figures mask significant variations in performance across different wine origins.
 Both models showed a strong bias towards US wines (the majority class), achieving their best performance here with an F1-score of 86% for Logistic Regression.
 The models struggled more with European wines, particularly with the smaller classes like Spanish wines, where we saw high precision but very low recall.
 French and Italian wines saw moderate performance with F1-scores hovering around 60-70%.

 These results highlight several key challenges in traditional ML approaches to this problem.
 The significant class imbalance in our dataset could be impacting model performance, and while feature engineering helps capture some patterns, the models still struggle with the subtle geographical nuances in wine descriptions.
 While achieving decent overall accuracy, the inconsistent performance across different countries suggests that more sophisticated approaches might be needed.
 This limitation of traditional ML/NLP methods in capturing the complex relationships between wine descriptions and their origins provided strong motivation for exploring more advanced approaches like Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG).